 The open source tool DBeaver Community is a powerful SQL editor and universal database tool.
 It is installed as a local application on your workstation.
-You can use it to access Starburst clusters, because it supports the JDBC driver.
+You can use it to access clusters in Starburst Galaxy or SEP, because it uses the JDBC driver.

 The same setup steps apply to the commercial versions of DBeaver.

-Users of Starburst Enterprise 354-e or newer must use DBeaver 21.0 or newer.
+Users of Starburst Galaxy and Starburst Enterprise 354-e or newer, must use DBeaver 21.0 or newer.

 Use the following steps to prepare DBeaver to access your cluster: